 In this regard, I am reminded of how John the Baptist was chosen by God to prepare the way before Jesus.
-Is it possible then that al-Yamani may be the False Prophet who will also prepare the way before the political and military leader who is known in the Bible as the Beast?
-In other words, could it be that the Mahdi and the Yamani are the Beast and the False Prophet, and not the Mahdi and Isa?
-I honestly do not know with any degree of certainty at this current time; but if the False Prophet is really a spiritual leader as the Bible seems to indicate, then I think that the Isa figure better fits the image of a False Prophet, than al-Yamani, who seems more like a military figure than a spiritual leader.
+Looking at it from a Futurist theological perspective, some Christians may view al-Yamani as the False Prophet who prepares the way for the political and military leader who is known in the Bible as the Beast.
+In other words, if one adopts a Futurist point of view, the Mahdi and the Yamani could be seen as the Beast and the False Prophet, and not the Mahdi and Isa.
+Now, if the False Prophet is really a spiritual leader as the Bible seems to indicate, and if one embraces Futurism -- meaning certain Bible prophecies are yet to be fulfilled at some point in the future -- then it would seem that the Isa figure better fits the image of a False Prophet, than al-Yamani, who seems more like a military figure than a spiritual leader.

-The Muslims will throw off the reins and take possession of their land, throwing out the authority of the foreigners.
-This sounds very much like the intent of some of the Iraqis, such as radical cleric Muqtada al-Sadr, to make certain that the Americans are completely out of Iraq by the end of 2011.
-As I mentioned in one of my recent blog posts, in his first public speech just over a week ago, after returning from his exile in Iran, Muqtada al-Sadr made it absolutely clear to the government of Prime Minister Nouri al-Maliki, that he and his followers expect al-Maliki to carry out his pledge to have all U.S. military forces removed from Iraqi soil by the end of this year, as has been agreed upon by the two governments.
+3. The Muslims will throw off the reins and take possession of their land, throwing out the authority of the foreigners.
+This sounds very much like everything I just described to you in point number two above, concerning radical cleric Muqtada al-Sadr.
+It is interesting to note that in his first public speech after returning from his four-year exile in Iran, he made it absolutely clear to the government of then Prime Minister Nouri al-Maliki, that he and his followers expected al-Maliki to carry out his pledge to have all U.S. military forces removed from Iraqi soil by the end of 2011, as had been agreed upon by the two governments.

-In that fiery speech, al-Sadr referred to the United States, Israel and Great Britain as "our common enemies".
+In his fiery speech about a decade ago, al-Sadr referred to the United States, Israel and Great Britain as "our common enemies".
 He also let al-Maliki know in no uncertain terms that, should he fail to carry out his pledge, al-Sadr's people "have the political means" to apparently remove al-Maliki from power.

-The question in my mind at this current time, is exactly how far the American Government may be willing to go in order to solve their problem with al-Sadr?
+When I wrote the original version of this article in 2011, the question that was on my mind at the time was exactly how far the American government would be willing to go in order to solve their problem with al-Sadr.
 An assassination attempt perhaps?
-We have already seen that with their doctrine of so-called "regime change", the American Government and the American military will not hesitate to forcefully remove any foreign leader from power, which it deems as standing in its way, and being an obstacle to achieving American objectives.
+After all, his Mahdi Militia was in open conflict with American occupational forces.
+Let me remind you that by that time, with their doctrine of so-called "regime change", the American government and the American military had already demonstrated that they wouldn't hesitate to forcefully remove any foreign leader from power, who they deemed as standing in their way, and being an obstacle to achieving American objectives in the Middle East.

 In fact, as you may already know, it is in large part because the al-Saud dynasty permitted American military forces into Saudi Arabia, that Osama bin Laden both condemned and turned against the Saudi leadership.
 They in turn disowned him, and took away his Saudi passport, even though he was born there to a very rich Saudi family.

-Death and fear will afflict the people of Baghdad and Iraq.
+5. Death and fear will afflict the people of Baghdad and Iraq.
 A fire will appear in the sky and a redness will cover them.
 This certainly sounds like it could be a reference to the 2003 American invasion of Iraq, and the assault on the city of Baghdad, which relied heavily on shock and awe.
-As I have mentioned before, literally hundreds of thousands of Iraqi lives have been negatively affected by the American aggression over the past almost eight years.
-Many thousands of Iraqis have died, or have been maimed for life, or have lost their manner of making a living.
-The country's economy was destroyed, its military was destroyed, its infrastructure was destroyed, its public services were destroyed, etc.; and yet, most of this was never clearly and honestly reported in most of the American mass media.
-All that most Americans ever heard about was the 4,000 or so American soldiers who have lost their lives there.
+As I have mentioned to my readers before, literally hundreds of thousands of Iraqi lives were negatively affected by American aggression during that unjustified and ill-conceived war.

 So having this information in our hands helps us Christians to acquire a much better understanding of what the mentality is currently like in the Middle East, and what eschatological expectations may be going through the minds of devout Muslims in that area of the world.
 If we step back for a moment and take a look at the entire picture, what we can observe is a serious spiritual battle of deception shaping up possibly in the near future.
 This battle for the hearts and minds of the people of the Middle East is going to be waged between the spiritual leaders of the three main monotheistic religions: Moshiach, Mahdi and the Messiah.